Bioinstrumentation

 The measurand can be classified as any physical property, quantity, or condition that a system might want to measure.
 There are many types of measurands including biopotential, pressure, flow, impedance, temperature and chemical concentrations.
 In electrical circuitry, the measurand can be the potential difference across a resistor.
 In Physics, a common measurand might be velocity.
 In the medical field, measurands vary from biopotentials and temperature to pressure and chemical concentrations.
 This is why instrumentation systems make up such a large portion of modern medical devices.
 They allow physicians up-to-date, accurate information on various bodily processes.

 But the measurand is of no use without the correct sensor to recognize that energy and project it.
 The majority of measurements mentioned above are physical (forces, pressure, etc.), so the goal of a sensor is to take a physical input and create an electrical output.
 These sensors do not differ, greatly, in concept from sensors we use to track the weather, atmospheric pressure, pH, etc.

 Normally, the signals collected by the sensor are too small or muddled by noise to make any sense of.
 Signal processing simply describes the overarching tools and methods utilized to amplify, filter, average, or convert that electrical signal into something meaningful.

 Lastly, the output display shows the results of the measurement process.
 The display must be legible to human operator.
 Output displays can be visual, auditory, numerical, or graphical.
 They can take discrete measurements, or continuously monitor the measurand over a period of time.

-Biomedical instrumentation however is not be confused with medical devices.
+Biomedical instrumentation however is not to be confused with medical devices.
 Medical devices are apparati used for diagnostics, treatment, or prevention of disease and injury.
 Most of the time these devices affect the structure or function of the body.
 The easiest way to tell the difference is that biomedical instruments measure, sense, and output data while medical devices do not.